degski/Mado/README.md

       . . . . . . .
        . . . . . .
         . . . . .
-    Because of its position near the corner, this black stone cannot be surrounded.
+    Because of its Position near the corner, this black stone cannot be surrounded.
      White cannot place in the corner without losing the game.